 In many cases, effective writing is much more a thinking process than a writing process.
 Putting words on paper is a straightforward proposition for most people.
 Putting the right words on paper in the right way is less so.
 This is where the thinking process comes in.

-Writing for Results shows you how writing can be broken down into a series of manageable tasks in an innovative step-by-step model (see chart above).
+Writing for Results shows you how writing can be broken down into a series of manageable tasks in an innovative step-by-step model.
 Clear writing requires clear thinking, and clear thinking requires directing your mind at the right task at the right time.
 The step-by-step model provides the tools you need to do this for any type of writing in an office setting.

 Addressing writing tasks systematically greatly eases the writing process.
 Conversely, it can be a frustrating struggle to try to write without being conscious of which task you are dealing with at a given point.
 The step-by-step model addresses those realities.
 It also helps to avoid the futility of trying to solve a problem with one approach when in fact the real problem lies elsewhere.